AbaniwoM/Elementary-school-lms/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+## Error
+Elementary Science subject page encountered a 404 error in displaying data in fake API.
+Still looking into it!

 ## Contributor

 Michael Abaniwo